 Our acknowledgements are due H. S. Lewis, Esq., for a present of a beautiful pitcher and spittoon, of a new variety of ware, manufactured in this village.
 They were specimens of ware called “variegated,” which is made by a combination of stone and earthenware material — is handsome in appearance, and combines durability with cheapness.
 Mr. Lewis intends manufacturing this kind of ware into the various articles usually made with either earthen or stone.
 [The Long Islander, January 28, 1848, p.2.]

-According to the 1850 US Census, the residence of Henry Scudder Lewis (31) included his wife and child and his brother, John Rogers Lewis (24).
+According to the same Census, the residence of Henry Scudder Lewis (31) included his wife and child and his brother, John Rogers Lewis (24).
 Both men are listed as potters.
-This unearths a small chance that the stoneware mark of “Lewis & Lewis,” often assumed to indicate Henry Lewis in partnership with one of his sons, could be attributed to the brothers Lewis.
+With Henry gone, this unearths a chance that the stoneware mark of “Lewis & Lewis,” often assumed to indicate Henry Lewis in partnership with one of his sons, could be attributed to the brothers Lewis.
 Also, the designation of “potter,” as opposed to “pottery manufacturer” in these census records is interesting.
 These gentlemen, unlike the owners before them, might actually have turned a pot.

 Henry Lewis: Beyond the Pottery